damiha/RussianBotsAndDataScience/README.md

 **NOTE**: Take the results with a big grain of salt since my naive method doesn't consider context.
 For example, the sentence "Biden is not competent" would list "competent" as a word that is super close to "Biden" and that, of course, is misleading.

-Do whatever you want with the findings and feel free to apply some more sophisticated techniques on your own :)# RussianBotsHypothesis
+Do whatever you want with the findings and feel free to apply some more sophisticated techniques on your own :)